 Article 222-5 In filing a request to revoke the suspended execution of the sentence, the requester must submit materials establishing the grounds for the revocation.
-When the request asks for the revocation of a suspended sentence under the provisions of Article 26-2, item (ii) or Article 27-5, item (ii) of the Penal Code, the requester must also submit materials establishing that the request is being made by the director of the probation office.
+When the request asks for the revocation of a suspended sentence under the provisions of Article 26-2, item (ii) of the Penal Code, the requester must also submit materials establishing that the request is being made by the director of the probation office.